SanoTaco/warc/README.md

 TF-IDF for doc 1 : 1.0986122886681098
 ```

-Make `dictTest` json be formatted and sorted, we will get:
+Make `dictTest` to be json formatted and sorted, we will get:

 ```python
 {